keiran-rowell/keiran-rowell.github.io/_posts/2026-12-12-the-delian-mode.md

 - Federated democracies (circle back at end with federated computing?)
   - https://www.bbc.com/travel/article/20230906-the-ancient-civilisation-that-inspired-us-democracy
   - https://www.barnabyrogerson.com/articles-talks/lycia
+- [Lycia] "After a brief membership in the Athenian Empire, it seceded and became independent (its treaty with Athens had omitted the usual non-secession clause)"
+- [Wikipedia] "In these latter stages of the Roman Republic, Lycia came to enjoy freedom as a Roman protectorate.
+The Romans validated home rule officially under the Lycian League in 168 BC.
+This native government was an early federation with republican principles;"
 - Athenian Ideals
 - Ze owl
 - Athenian tributary and Imperialism